 Contractors, vendors, and most partners do not have access to the arrowheads and NPS Typefaces.
 These sites are only accessible only to computers on the National Park Service network.
 This arrangement is due to restrictions on use of the arrowhead symbol and to licensing restrictions on use of the approved NPS typefaces.
 If you are working on a project with a contractor, vendor or partner, and need to provide them with copies of arrowhead artwork files or approved NPS typefaces, please follow these guidelines:

 Arrowhead Artwork - Use of the NPS Arrowhead symbol is controlled by law, regulation, and policy.
 Electronic files of the symbol provided on this website are intended for internal agency use only, for plaques, gifts, awards, business cards, publications, signs, exhibits, conferences and special events, and similar official NPS uses.
 Other uses require prior approval by the Director.
-For a full explanation of permissible, conditional, and prohibited uses, please contact the NPS Brand Manager and External Relations office.
+For a full explanation of permissible, conditional, and prohibited uses, please contact the NPS Brand Management Team.

 NPS Typefaces - NPS Rawlinson OT and Adobe Frutiger Std are OpenType fonts.
 Each font file is compatible with both Windows-PC and MacOS computers.
 To learn more please visit our NPS Typefaces page.

 Last updated: February 10, 2021